 Rice has been considered as the staple food for Filipinos and other nationalities in the East.
 It is a type of grass that belongs to a family of plants that also include wheat and corn.
 According to the International Rice Research Institute (IRRI), Rice is the staple food for more than 3 billion people who eat it every day.
 And one of the problems today that most of us (Filipinos) face is the price hike of this staple food.
 The Philippines must not be poor, and must not face this problem, Philippines is an agricultural country.

-One discovery was done on September 2010, a crop that resembles and tastes like rice, and was abundant in the country since the ancient times but was not known for its capability as an alternative staple food–the Coix lacryma-jobi L or Adlai.
+One discovery was done in September 2010, a crop that resembles and tastes like rice, and was abundant in the Philippines back in the ancient times, yet was not known for its capability as an alternative staple food.
+Known in science the Coix lacryma-jobi L or Adlai.

 Adlai grows one to three meters in height which bears tear-like shaped grains that become the source of the food.
 It looks like a grass in the wilds that blend with the other wild plants.
 Adlai can tolerate low pH, poor soil quality, waterlogging and is resistant to pests.
 Just like rice and corn, Adlai too has nutrient components which fit the daily calorie needs of the human body.
 Adlai looks and tastes like rich but with bigger grain compared to rice itself.

 According to the Bureau of Agricultural Research, eating 100 grams per serving of Adlai, one is less likely to feel hungry compared to eating rice and/or corn.
 It was found out the Adlai contains the highest food energy content which is three hundred fifty-six kilo calories (356 kcal) compared to white and brown rice and corn.
 Here is a tabular presentation of Adlai and its counterparts according to the findings of BAR: